supadupa/wordpress-instagram-shop/readme.txt

 [vimeo https://vimeo.com/193733383]

-Snapppt is a free Instagram shop plugin that turns your Instagram images into picture perfect shoppable links.
-Built to integrate seamlessly with WordPress, Snapppt’s Instagram shop is changing the way your customers discover and shop your products from your Instagram feed and in your store.
-Used by a growing number of over 3000 brands Snapppt’s instagram shop plugin has statistically shown to provide store owners and developers with an average 270% uplift in sales conversion rates.
+Snapppt is a free plugin that helps you create shoppable galleries of your Instagram feed by turning your Instagram images into picture perfect shoppable links.
+Built to integrate seamlessly with WordPress, Snapppt’s shoppable galleries are changing the way your customers discover and shop your products from your Instagram feed and in your store.
+Used by a growing number of over 70,000 brands Snapppt’s shoppable galleries plugin has statistically shown to provide store owners and developers with an average 270% uplift in sales conversion rates.
 Instagram photos displayed and linked to products via the Snapppt plugin, whether from your Snapppt shoppable profile page, your embeddable shoppable Instagram feed or, an expanded shoppable product card results in 3% - 11% sales conversion rate.
-You can track your own Instagram shop’s performance for yourself via Snapppt’s dashboard analytics when using your conversion code in your checkout.
+You can track your own shoppable galleries for Instagram feed’s performance for yourself via Snapppt’s dashboard analytics when using your conversion code in your checkout.

-With endless flexibility, the Snapppt Instagram shop plugin gives access to all your Instagram photos to be used as proven persuasion agents in your effort to grow your sales through conversion tracking and heightened customer engagement.
+With endless flexibility, the Shoppable galleries for Instagram by Snapppt plugin gives access to all your Instagram photos to be used as proven persuasion agents in your effort to grow your sales through conversion tracking and heightened customer engagement.

-* Snapppt is a free Instagram shop plugin that
+* Snapppt is a free shoppable galleries for Instagram feed plugin that
 * Increase sales by making your Instagram feed instantly shoppable
-* Embed shoppable Instagram galleries & carousels into your store
+* Embed shoppable Instagram feed galleries & carousels into your store
 * Plug & play with WordPress - Easy to use and setup takes only 3 minutes!

 Shoppable galleries for Instagram by Snapppt